Fingerprinting Codes and the Price of Approximate Differential Privacy: Introduction

 In this work we close this gap almost completely, and show that there is indeed a ``price of approximate differential privacy'' for high-dimensional datasets. \begin{theorem}[Informal] Any algorithm that takes as input a database $D \in (\bits^d)^n$, satisfies approximate differential privacy, and estimates the mean of each of the $d$ attributes to within error $\pm 1/3$ requires $n \geq \tilde{\Omega}(\sqrt{d})$ samples. \end{theorem}

-We establish this lower bound using a combinatorial object called a \emph{fingerprinting code}, introduced by Boneh and Shaw~\cite{BonehSh98} for the problem of watermarking copyrighted content.
+We establish this lower bound using a combinatorial object called a \emph{fingerprinting code}, which was originally introduced by Boneh and Shaw~\cite{BonehSh98} for the problem of watermarking copyrighted content.
 Specifically, we use Tardos' construction of optimal fingerprinting codes~\cite{Tardos08}.
-The use of ``secure content distribution schemes'' to prove lower bounds for differential privacy originates with the work of Dwork et al.~\cite{DworkNaReRoVa09}, who used cryptographic ``traitor-tracing schemes'' to prove computational hardness results for differential privacy.
+The use of ``secure content distribution schemes'' to prove lower bounds for differential privacy originates with the work of Dwork et al.~\cite{DworkNaReRoVa09}, who used ``traitor-tracing schemes,'' which are a cryptographic analogue of information-theoretic fingerprinting codes, to prove computational hardness results for differential privacy.
 Extending this connection, Ullman~\cite{Ullman13} used fingerprinting codes to construct a novel traitor-tracing scheme and obtain a strong computational hardness result for differential privacy.\footnote{In fact, one way to prove Theorem \ref{thm:main0} is by replacing the one-way functions in~\cite{Ullman13} with a random oracle, and thereby obtain an information-theoretically secure traitor-tracing scheme.} Here we show that a \emph{direct} use of fingerprinting codes yields information-theoretic lower bounds on sample complexity.

 Using the additional structure of Tardos' fingerprinting code, we are able to prove \emph{statistical minimax lower bounds} for inferring the marginals of a product distribution from samples while guaranteeing differential privacy for the sample.
 Specifically, suppose the database $D \in (\bits^d)^n$ consists of $n$ independent samples from a product distribution over $\bits^d$ such that the $i$-th coordinate of each sample is set to $1$ with probability $p_i$, for some unknown $p = (p_1,\dots,p_d) \in [0,1]^d$.
-We show that if there exists a differentially private algorithm that takes such a database as input, satisfies approximate differential privacy, and outputs $\hat{p}$ such that $\| \hat{p} - p \|_\infty \leq 1/3$, then $n \geq \tilde{\Omega}(\sqrt{d}).$ Statistical minimax bounds of this type for differentially private inference problems were first studied by Duchi, Jordan, and Wainwright~\cite{DuchiJoWa13}, who proved minimax bounds for algorithms that satisfy the stronger constraint of \emph{local, pure differential privacy}.
+We show that if there exists a differentially private algorithm that takes such a database as input, satisfies approximate differential privacy, and outputs $\hat{p}$ such that $\| \hat{p} - p \|_\infty \leq 1/3$, then $n \geq \tilde{\Omega}(\sqrt{d}).$ Statistical minimax bounds of this type for differentially private inference problems were first studied by Duchi, Jordan, and Wainwright~\cite{DuchiJoWa13}, who proved minimax bounds for algorithms that satisfy the stronger constraint of \emph{local pure $(\eps, 0)$-differential privacy}.